 The truth is:

-Even if you are a manager, you won’t be able to control every person in your team the way you want to.
+Even if you are a manager, you won’t control every person in your team the way you want to.

-So snap out of that dream of building a team where every person listens to you and does exactly what you say.
+So snap out of that dream of building a team where everyone listens to you and does exactly what you say.

 Not going to happen!